mattiasmucherie/academy-layout-styling/assessmenttraining/tasks.md

 ## Exercise 1

-Create a function `getPastTime(callback)` that returns the time five (5) seconds ago without calculating the time with the Date object.
+Create a function `getPastTime(callback)` that returns the seconds of the current time five (5) seconds ago.

 Example use: